 Note: For a very quick video on how to display Query Editor, see the end of this article.

-In Query Editor, you can group the values in a number of rows into a single value by grouping the rows based upon the values in one or more columns.
+In the Query Editor, you can group the values in various rows into a single value by grouping the rows according to the values in one or more columns.
 For more information, see the Combine data from multiple data sources tutorial.

 Group by one or more columns

 Using the Query Editor ribbon : In the Query Editor ribbon, click Group By.

 Using the Query Editor context menu : Right-click the column header that you want to group on, and click Group By.

 In the Query Preview grid, select one or more columns.
 For example, Year and Order_Details.ProductID.

 In the Group By popup window, the column name that you right-clicked in step 1 is (by default) selected in the Group By drop-down list.
 You can select another column name from the drop-down list, if necessary.
 If you want to group on multiple columns, click + and then select a column name from the Group By drop-down list in the newly added row.
 To remove a grouping column, click – against the record.

 In the New column name textbox, enter a group by name.